svenbledt/Warmane-Bot/docs/commands/report.md

 # Report Command

-The `/report` command report a warmane player for violating server rules. the player will be added to the global user blacklist and the report will be sent to the moderation team for review.
+The `/report` command report a warmane player for rule violations. adds them to the global blacklist and notifies moderators.

 ## Usage